xcp-ng/xcp-ng-org/docs/mirrors.md

 * Offer read-only `rsync`.
 Two reasons:
   * Mirrorbits needs this to regularly check the state of the mirror and automatically disable outdated or broken mirrors.
   * This will allow nearby mirrors to sync from yours in the future, if needed.
-* Sync from a quickly updated mirror (the first mirrors will sync from our main mirror) at least twice an hour, preferrably four times an hour.
+* Sync from a quickly updated mirror (the first mirrors will sync from our main mirror) at least twice an hour, preferably four times an hour.
 * Sync the whole mirror tree (we'll reconsider this prerequisite when the mirror grows).
 Current size (XCP-ng 7.4 to 8.0) is approximately 30 GiB.
 * Provision enough disk space for future growth, and monitor available space to avoid sync failures.
 * Minimum bandwidth: 100 Mbit/s.
-Preferrably 1 Gbit/s.
+Preferably 1 Gbit/s.
 At some point, we may refuse applications that offer only 100 Mbit/s in areas with already enough quicker mirrors available.
 * Up 24/24.

 If one of those prerequisites is causing an issue to you as a mirror provider, tell us.